oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

     ...
     Compilation 9068 (19.74% of Graal execution, 11.64% of total) in experiment 1 vs compilation 12622 (16.24% of Graal
-    execution, 9.74% of total) in experiment 2 RootPhase
+    execution, 9.74% of total) in experiment 2
+        .
+RootPhase
+            .
 Parsing
+                .
 GraphBuilderPhase
+                .
 DeadCodeEliminationPhase
+            .
 HighTier
+                .
 CanonicalizerPhase
+                .
 InliningPhase
                   ...
 ```

-We can see a few phase names without any prefix, which means the phases present in both compilations.
+We can see a few phase names with the prefix `.`, which means the phases present in both compilations.
 Further down, we
 can observe something like this:

 ```
+.
 CanonicalizerPhase
     - Canonicalizer CanonicalReplacement at bci 6 {replacedNodeClass: ValuePhi, canonicalNodeClass: Constant}
     - Canonicalizer CanonicalReplacement at bci 9 {replacedNodeClass: ValuePhi, canonicalNodeClass: Constant}
     + Canonicalizer CanonicalReplacement at bci 6 {replacedNodeClass: Pi, canonicalNodeClass: Pi}